 More importantly, it can also be a great way to earn extra income or even turn it into a full-fledged business that provides recurring revenue.

 In this article, we’ll teach you how to…

 - plan your live stream workouts

 - stream and engage your viewers

-- make money from your live streams on YouTube, Facebook, and Instagram
+- make money on Instagram, YouTube, and Facebook.

 Let’s get into it!

 Benefits of Live Streaming Your Workouts